reduction of carbonyl compounds header image

 equation for catalytic reduction of an alkene using hydrogen

 Just as the pi electrons in the carbon carbon double bond (C=C) can bond with the empty orbitals on the surface of the catalyst and end up being hydrogenated by reacting with hydrogen, so the pi electrons in the carbonyl group (-C=O) can also undergo catalytic hydrogenation in a similar way to alkenes.
 Aldehydes can be reduced to form primary alcohols and ketones can be reduced to form secondary alcohols.
-Although more heat and a pressure of about 50 atmospheres are required to hydrogenate a carbonyl group, for example:
+Although more heat and a pressure are required to hydrogenate a carbonyl group, though this will vary depending on the catalyst used and the molecule in question; for example:

 equations to show the hydrogenation of aldehydes and